CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

     ![](../media/ex8-load-data-1.png)

+    >**Note**: You may not see the same suggestions as shown in the screenshot; exact suggestions may vary.

-1. Now click on **+Code** and move on to the next task.
+1. Now click on **+ Code** and move on to the next task.

 ### Task 3: Mathematical and Machine Learning with Different Examples

 ### Task 3.1: Mathematical Operations

-1. Type the below comments to perform the first mathematical experiment would be to generate the birth year from the age column present in the dataset, Press "enter" to get into the next line and review the suggestion, and press "tab" to accept the suggestion, continue to repeat this process until a suggestion is provided and click on **Run** button to execute the cell.
+1. Type the below comments to perform the first mathematical experiment would be to generate the birth year from the age column present in the dataset, Press "enter" to get into the next line and review the suggestion, and press "tab" to accept the suggestion.
+View the suggestions, and move on to the next step.

    ```
    # Mathematical operations on the dataset, like generating the birth year from Age